-ARLEEN O. ACLAN and ROMEO G. TORNO & Co., CPA's, the independent auditors appointed by the stockholders for the periods 31 December 2021 and 2020, respectively, have audited the consolidated financial statements of the company in accordance with Philippine Standards on Auditing, and their reports to the stockholders, have expressed their opinion on the fairness of presentation upon completion of such audit.
+ACLAN & CO.
+CPAs, the independent auditor appointed by the stockholders for the periods 31 December 2022 and 2021 has audited the financial statements of the company in accordance with Philippine Standards on Auditing, and in its reports to the stockholders, has expressed its opinion on the fairness of presentation upon completion of such audit.

-LOURDES R. BUSTAMANTE Chairman of the Board
+LOURDES R. BUSTAMANTE

-FRANCIS R. BUSTAMANTE President/Chief Executive Officer
+FRANCIS R. BUSTAMANTE President